Volas171/rplacemindustry/README.md

 this is a python program that lets you create reddit accounts it is semi automatic, you still need to fill the captcha, vpn not included

-step 1. download python 3.10
+step 1. download python 3.10 and download this repository as a zip (on where it says Code)

 step 2. download chrome